 Finland is world-renown for its education system, and Finnish students consistently rank high in the PISA education survey.
 One of the main principles of Finnish education is equal access, which means that every citizen should have equal access to high-quality education and training no matter ethnic origin, age, wealth or where they live.
 Read more: Finnish education in a nutshell

 Learn more about what it’s like to travel, study and work in Finland:

 Work in Finland

 Want to study at Åbo Akademi University?

-The application period for our International Master’s Degree Programmes taught in English runs from 5 January 8 am to 19 January 3 pm (Helsinki time).
-Read more: Apply to an international master’s degree programme
+Read more about our International Master’s Degree Programmes taught in English and how to apply: Apply to an international master’s degree programme.